artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

      //...
    ```

-2. The device must have at least 3 data point for training.
+2. The device must have at least 3 data points for training.
 A maximum of the last 30 days of data is used for continuous training.

 More about ARTIK cloud services